Commander Jake Lewis

 Named for the twentieth century physicist Karl Schwartzchild, the science vessel would have been a disappointing post for most tactical officers as it was small and lightly armed.
 However, Jake embraced it.
 With such a small crew and limited armaments, he felt relied on and challenged during the few engagements they had.
 His performance was exemplary: he was a good tactician and had a mastery of the weapon and shielding systems.
 Consequently, when the Chief Tactical Officer was reassigned, his Commanding Officer promoted him to Chief Tactical Officer rather than requesting a new Chief.

-Overall, they fought few battles but traveled across vast distances of space and made many discoveries; Jake enjoyed those, becoming a follow-along scientist.
+Overall, the Schwartzchild fought few battles but traveled across vast distances of space and made many discoveries.
+Jake enjoyed those, becoming a follow-along scientist.
 He didn’t understand the finer points of temporal chronometrics or inverse subspace parallelism, but he understood the significance of finding a temporally-offset micro-wormhole.
 He enjoyed the post, even though it didn’t distinguish him as a tactical officer or put him on the fast track to promotion – or at least that’s how it seemed until 2373.

 A year into his new assignment, while on an away mission to a planet near the Klingon border, his team discovered a covert Dominion listening post.
 Before they could report their findings, they were ambushed by a Jem’Hadar assault team, which quickly overtook them and rigged their vessel to explode.
 In space above, the Grissom command staff believed they’d witnessed a technical malfunction in the shuttle.
 They attempted to raise the away team, but to no avail as the team had already been hauled off.
 From above, it appeared that the entire team was lost.
 As they prepared to send down another team to assess the damage, a fleet of Dominion ships descended on them, inflicting heavy damage and forcing them to withdraw.
 The away team was classified as killed in action, something that led Jake to decide he would never leave anyone behind, dead or alive, having been on the wrong side of such a decision.

 Soon after their capture and abandonment, Jake and the rest of the away team were transferred to a prison on another outpost for interrogation.
-Through two months of beatings, food and light deprivation, and electroshock therapy, the Dominion attempted to ascertain information about Starfleet’s tactical positioning.
+Through two months of beatings, food and light deprivation, and other forms of torture, the Dominion attempted to ascertain information about Starfleet’s tactical positioning.
 At first, Jake and the rest of the away team managed to resist, but over time they were worn down and started providing valuable information to their captors.
-However, remaining alert and aware, even in his unstable state, Jake managed to ascertain through clever exchanges with his captors that they were at some important outpost within the Alpha Quadrant, information he knew he needed to get back to Starfleet.
+However, even in his unstable state, Jake managed to ascertain through clever exchanges with his captors that they were at some important outpost within the Alpha Quadrant, information he knew he needed to get back to Starfleet.

 Lured into a false sense of security as they felt the resistance of their captives whittle down, one of Jake’s interrogators made a critical misstep.
 Called away to deal with something on the bridge, he left Jake alone in a room with his PADD for a few moments.
 It was all he needed.
 Using techniques he had learned as a smuggler, he broke into their computer system, determining where they were and what the facility was for and sending a narrow-beam transmission with the ascertained information to the nearest Starfleet outpost.
 He heard nothing further for days, but then about a week later, they were simply beamed out of the facility.
 He thought the ordeal was over, but in the transporter room, the freed captives found themselves immediately detained by a number of Starfleet personnel wearing no rank or insignia.
 They were blindfolded and transferred to a brig where they stayed for five days, given nothing except food, water and first aid.